themeum/wp-crowdfunding/readme.txt

 6. Crowdfunding Frontend Dashboard

 == Changelog ==
+= 2.0.7 - 6 October, 2020 =
+Fix: Some field settings enable/disable options were not working properly.
+Fix: Reset Settings button in the bottom section of the General settings was not working.

 = 2.0.6 - 30 September, 2020 =
 New: Enable/disable option for specific sections of the campaign submission form
 New: Multiple filter hooks added to the campaign submission form to make it easier for developers to add their own fields